Scaling Databases - A Guide to Sharding and Partitioning

 PostgreSQL and Citus

-Sharding and distributed table require a database that supports it.
-In this example PostgreSQL with Citus extension are used.
+Sharding and distributed table require a database that supports them.
+In this example, PostgreSQL with Citus extension is used.

 Postgres is a relational database that supports SQL.
 Citus is an extension that transforms Postgres into a distributed database.
 Citus is a horizontally scalable extension for PostgreSQL that distributes data and queries across multiple nodes.